 9. Exam preparation mind map

-- your notes from class
+- Your notes from class

-- chapters from the textbooks
+- Relevant chapters from textbooks (and their comprehension maps)

-- a reading list
+- A reading list

-- links to online sources
+- Links to online sources

 10. Semester plan mind map

 Keeping track of all your classes can be difficult using a paper planner.
 By creating a semester plan mind map, your semester overview is right at your fingertips — all of your classes, assignments, reading materials, exam dates and more in one central location.

 Link any worksheets, Google Docs or electronic syllabi you receive from your instructors into your semester plan mind map to refer back to it throughout the semester.
 Similar to the homework mind map, you can also set deadlines and check off any assignments as you complete them.

 11. Creative writing mind map